QSFT/Doradus/doradus-tomcat/README.md

   Start Tomcat

-       Changed the port 80 to available port, for ex 8080
+       Changed the port 80 to available port, for ex 8080 in server.xml
        Go to <TOMCAT_HOME>/bin and run $./catalina.sh run for Mac/Linux
        or $catalina run for Windows